Skip to content

 6. Gaps and asymmetries in the joint

-• Each bead of a multipass weld needs to have a flat and symmetrical surface.
+- Each bead of a multipass weld needs to have a flat and symmetrical surface.
 So there will be no big gaps between them.

-• Also, if the workpiece is too big and thick, it can absorb the welding heat too fast.
+- Also, if the workpiece is too big and thick, it can absorb the welding heat too fast.
 This can cool down the slag even if the amperage and the traveling speed are correct.

 7. Poor electrode selection

-• You must be careful so that the electrode’s diameter is not too big for the joint’s size.
+- You must be careful so that the electrode’s diameter is not too big for the joint’s size.

-• If the electrode’s flux material is damaged in any way, for example, if it has cracks or wrong moisture levels, it can cause an arc erratic.
+- If the electrode’s flux material is damaged in any way, for example, if it has cracks or wrong moisture levels, it can cause an arc erratic.

-• Slag inclusions get worse if you use an unsuitable electrode for out-of-position welding.
+- Inclusions get worse if you use an unsuitable electrode for out-of-position welding.

 8. Arc blow

-Finally, arc blow caused by external magnetic fields can alter the arc’s correct path even if you move the electrode with precision.
+Finally, arc blow caused by external magnetic fields can alter the arc’s path even if you move the electrode with precision.

-How to prevent slag inclusions in welding?
+How to prevent slag inclusions?

 1. Set the amperage high enough

-With flux-cored welding, after setting the correct wire speed, make sure you set enough voltage so that the arc melts the wire and the base metal at a good rate.
+For flux-cored, after setting the correct wire speed, make sure you set enough voltage so that the arc melts the wire and the base metal at a good rate.

 2. Pull the electrode at the correct angle